 Please note that due to Tennessee State requirements School Counseling admits will be conditional until the submission of an approved background check.
 More information will be provided to applicants.

 The counseling program does not condone or engage in discrimination based on age, color, culture, disability, ethnic group, gender, race, religion, sexual/ affectional orientation, marital status, or socioeconomic status.
+We are seeking a diverse group of students who will excel as helping professionals in a wide range of educational and community settings.

 The ETSU Community Counseling Clinic has been upgraded!
 This is a significant educational opportunity for our students as they serve clients from the university and community.
 Check out our facility here: Clinic Upgrade.